1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 Some companies like Progressive offer lower rates to new customers but may increase premiums in the second year—even without claims.

-🧠 Strategy : Re-compare every 12 months—even if you’re happy.
+🧠 Strategy: Re-compare every 12 months—even if you’re happy.

-49. Compare Payment Flexibility and Auto-Debit Options Ease of payment can impact your experience.
+49. Compare Payment Flexibility and Auto-Debit Options

 Check: